-Please seek individual tax and/ or estate planning advice from someone qualified to access your personal financial situation such as your accountant/lawyer.
+Please seek individual tax and/or estate planning advice from someone qualified to access your personal financial situation such as your accountant/lawyer.
 Alta West Capital is not a professional accounting or legal firm and cannot give estate advice.

-Should you need any help or have any questions regarding the conversion of a RRIF to your RRSP, please do not hesitate to contact investor relations at investor.relations@awcapital.ca and we will be happy to assist you.
+Should you need any help or have any questions regarding the conversion of your RRSP to a RRIF, please do not hesitate to contact investor relations at investor.relations@awcapital.ca and we will be happy to assist you.